 This day was supposed to be the magnificent start of the Ring of Kerry – a 180-km route through some of the best views.

 Well, it went differently for us.
-The leprechaun-angel was taking the day off, leaving us to enjoy the gray skies, the rain and the mist.
+The leprechaun-angel was taking the day off, leaving us to enjoy the gray skies, the rain, and the mist.
 We started strong in the otherwise colorful Kenmare town, where the vegetarian Irish breakfast gave us the power to survive the constant drizzle and the sad looks of the horses with carriages we were passing.

-Still we managed to enjoy some waterfalls and forests, lake views and curvy narrow roads along the ring.
+Still, we managed to enjoy some waterfalls and forests, lake views and curvy narrow roads along the ring.
 Maybe it was a good thing there was mist.
 This way we were not so scared by the Molls gap.
-You can understand by the name why it could be very scary.
+You can understand from the name why it could be very scary.
 To support gender equality, Nace took a look at the Lady’s view and got empowered.
 Driving along the coastline, the weather was getting worse and the views were getting even better.
-We stoped at a seaside resort town just to stroll on the beach promenade.
+We stopped at a seaside resort town just to stroll on the beach promenade.
 Stupid idea!
 The wind was trying to blow us away, and the waves looked somehow not inviting for a swim.

 Weathers getting worse

 The culmination of the extreme-weather day was our little detour to Staigue Stone Fortress.
-Good thing about bad weather is that there aren’t may crazy heads to venture to old fortresses.
+A good thing about bad weather is that there aren’t may crazy heads to venture to old fortresses.
 So the single-lane, sometimes dirt road was all for us.
 The thing was that the fortress and the area were getting flooded.
 So we had to be even more crazy to hurry down the road until it existed as a road and had not yet turned into e flowing muddy river.

 We left the Ring of Kerry to head to Portmagee and the Ring of Skellig where another wonderful country house was waiting for us.
 It turned out to be only 5-minutes walk away from one of the best views we have ever seen.
-And the little-town atmosphere, fresh seafood and delightful beers contributed to our happiness after the wet and cold day.
+And the little-town atmosphere, fresh seafood, and delightful beers contributed to our happiness after the wet and cold day.
 And we are writing this by the fireplace, by the way.